m0ru/rri-vu-presentation/slides-content.md

 Note:
-* bees will cooperate
+* bees will cooperate -- who would've thunk. else, they'd probably all target the same tree/flower time and again?
 * bees are pretty much unkaputtbar
 * discussion note: bees are only turned off when prime minister gets targeted -> some are more equal

 ---

-# Kill List
+# Kill Lists

 ![](./screenshots/death-list.PNG)

 Note:
 * turns out, some guy does this because his girl friend got bullyied on social media and he wants to show that bullying is bad
 * actual "game of consequences" is triggered by bee-killswitch
-* victims are those that used #deathTo
+* victims are those that USED #deathTo

+~ real life applications:
 * several countries groups *have* kill lists
 * eg: the US, Syria, the NATO, Russia,...
 [16]
 * terrorists, "dangerous people", etc.